bitburner-official/bitburner-src/markdown/bitburner.server.smtpportopen.md

 ## Server.smtpPortOpen property

-Flag indicating whether SMTP Port is open
+Whether or not the SMTP Port is open

 **Signature:**